 – Help manage your claims with your insurer.

-Just as importantly not all Professional Indemnity Insurance policies are the same.
-Not only do the policy terms and conditions differ from one insurer to another but the fundamental basis of the policy can also be different.
+Not all Professional Indemnity Insurance policies are the same.
+Not only do the policy terms and conditions differ from one insurer to another, but the fundamental basis of the policy can also be different.

 – Is my policy limit ‘Costs in Addition’ or ‘Cost Inclusive’?
-The offering presented by FD Beck is ‘Cost in Addition’ which means that any costs incurred in defending your claim are always viewed separately to your limit of indemnity.
-This ensures that should you be required to indemnify a third party, your Limit of Indemnity will always remain protected.
+The offering presented by FD Beck is ‘Cost in Addition’.
+Costs incurred in defending your claim are always viewed separately to your limit of indemnity.
+Should you be required to indemnify a third party, your Limit of Indemnity will always remain protected.

 – Is my policy excess ‘Costs Exclusive’ or ‘Costs Inclusive’?
 All quotes issued by our online calculator are done so on the basis of being Cost Exclusive which means you will only pay a policy excess only if indemnity is granted to a third party.
 Therefore should you have to deal with a baseless allegation your business will not incur any costs when notifying of a claim.

-In a society where litigation is now so prevalent (Australia is the second most litigious country in the world behind the USA), it is now recognised that Professional Indemnity Insurance is an essential tool to risk management as it helps protect both your personal and business assets from allegations of a wrongful act, regardless of their validity.
+In a society where litigation is now so prevalent (Australia is the second most litigious country in the world behind the USA), a Professional Indemnity Insurance policy is an essential approach to risk management.
+It helps protect both your business and personal assets from allegations of negligence, intentional damage, accidental damage, property damage, or breach of contract, regardless of their validity.